MartinRGB/Vulkan/README.md

 # Vulkan C++ examples and demos

-# How to install deni
+# How to install demo

 ## Vulkan/xcode